Mizzou Engineering team to return to G-FORCE ONE to study condensation in zero-gravity environment

 “If we have a hot spot, we can purposely move droplets toward that area because liquid can absorb a lot of heat, allowing us to lower temperature locally,” he said.

-The team will further investigate that heat exchanges during the next trip to G-FORCE ONE.
+The team will further investigate that heat exchange during the next trip to G-FORCE ONE.

 While the parabolic flight in Florida provides a good testing environment, researchers have just 17 seconds per parabola to work in an nearly gravity-free condition.